-In this unit, students assess the impacts of land cover transformations with particular reference to climate change or biodiversity loss.
-The unit focuses on the changing biophysical cover of the Earth's surface, the creation of anthropogenic biomes and the resulting impacts on either global climate or biodiversity.
+This unit focuses on the changing biophysical cover of the Earth's surface, the creation of anthropogenic biomes and the resulting impacts on either global climate or biodiversity.
 Land cover transformations have changed both global climate and biodiversity through their interaction with atmospheric and ecological systems.
 Conversely, climate change and loss of biodiversity are producing further land cover changes.
 Through applying the concept of sustainability, students are given the opportunity to examine and evaluate a program designed to address the negative effect of land cover change.
+Aspects of physical, environmental and human geography provide students with an integrated and comprehensive understanding of the processes related to land cover change, their local, regional and/or global environmental consequences, and possible sustainable solutions.